-Push plates for Dual tension
+Push plates for using Dual tension

 The picture on the right shows my partial frenulum that I still had after being circumcised.